freehk/freehongkong/README.md

 # Project Free Hong Kong

-This repo creates a simple site to store some pictures as well as story behind what's been happening in HK.
+This repo creates a site to store some distribution pictures as well as story behind what's been happening in HK.
 Go to https://freehongkong.netlify.com/ to see the page.

 ## Description